cloudera/director-azure-plugin/README.md

       version: version_name
     }
     ```
-2. On Cloudera Director server, copy your modified `images.conf` to `/var/lib/cloudera-director-plugins/azure-provider-*/etc/images.conf`.
+2. On Cloudera Altus Director server, copy your modified `images.conf` to `/var/lib/cloudera-director-plugins/azure-provider-*/etc/images.conf`.
-3. Restart Cloudera Director with `sudo service cloudera-director-server restart`.
+3. Restart Cloudera Altus Director with `sudo service cloudera-director-server restart`.
 4. Now you can use your newly defined image when deploying clusters.
-Note that in the Cloudera Director UI you won't see the image-name in the dropdown list - just type it in manually and it will work.
+Note that in the Cloudera Altus Director UI you won't see the image-name in the dropdown list - just type it in manually and it will work.

 **Any caveats I should be aware of?**

 * When you copy your modified `images.conf` file to `/var/lib/cloudera-director-plugins/azure-provider-*/etc/images.conf` make sure you're putting it in the latest `azure-provider-[version]` directory.

-* After updating your version of Cloudera Director you'll need to copy your `.conf` files to the latest `azure-provider-[version]` directory.
+* After updating your version of Cloudera Altus Director you'll need to copy your `.conf` files to the latest `azure-provider-[version]` directory.

 ## `azure-plugin.conf`

 **What does `azure-plugin.conf` do?**

-The `azure-plugin.conf` file defines settings that Cloudera Director uses to validate VMs before provisioning.
+The `azure-plugin.conf` file defines settings that Cloudera Altus Director uses to validate VMs before provisioning.
 There are a bunch of fields, here are the important ones:

 * `provider` > `supported-regions`: this is the list of regions that a cluster can be deployed into.
 Only regions that support premium storage should be added to the list - that list can be found [here](https://azure.microsoft.com/en-us/regions/services/).
 * `instance` > `supported-instances`: this is the list of supported instance sizes that can be used.
 Only certain sizes have been certified.